vchen9112-gif/Cyber-Risk-Casino/README.md

 3.GUI Interface (Optional): Create a graphical interface for a more interactive experience.
 4.Expanded Cybersecurity Events: Add more types of challenges or scenarios to enhance the educational component.

+## 🪪 License
+MIT License — free to use and modify for educational purposes.

 ### How to Run
 1. Ensure **Python 3** is installed.
 2. Open **Visual Studio Code** (or any Python IDE).